danielabar/meblog/src/markdown/learning-from-screencasts.md

   - Who is this for? (not absolute beginner, no real-time help if get stuck, need some discipline - no one's taking attendance)
   - Eliminate distractions (does this fit in?)
   - Conclusion/Summary
+    - Benefits of writing:
+      * Helps you remember what you've learned
+      * Faster recall than video
+      * Useful reference even if no longer have access to the course